-Lefkada, also called Lefkas, is a beautiful Greek island in the Ionian Sea on the west coast of Greece; south of Corfu and North of Kefalonia island.
+Lefkada, also called Lefkas, is a beautiful Greek island in the Ionian Sea on the west coast of Greece; south of Corfu, and North of Kefalonia island.
 The island is connected to the mainland by a long causeway and floating bridge.
-Since Omilo organizes every year a 1- and 2-week course on Lefkada , we love to introduce you to some facts as well as to the rich mythological tradition of this Greek island.
+Because Omilo organizes every year a 1- and 2-week course on Lefkada island, during the month of June, we love to introduce you to some facts as well as to the rich mythological tradition of this Greek island.

 The Myth Of Lefkada